The Origins of the Albion Hotel

 In 1902 both levels of the front porch are complete, and the two-tiered veranda becomes the classic mark of The Albion Hotel.

 Over the years ownership changes hands several times, but The Albion is always renting its rooms for weary travelers and excited vacationers.
 In the 1980's great effort was made to bring all the modern amenities expected of a hotel while at the same time restoring the original architecture and feel of late nineteenth-century Bayfield.

-The hotel is now adorned with antiques of all sorts, from the bedroom furniture to the country-style dining tables.
+The hotel is now adorned with antiques, from the classic bedroom furniture to the country-style dining tables.
 The original cherry wood bar is still in use.
-The only reasons to think that you are vacationing in the twenty-first century are the private bathrooms in each room, the air conditioning, and the dress of the patrons.
+The only reasons to think that you are vacationing in the twenty-first century are the private bathrooms in each room, the air conditioning, coffee maker, mini fridge and the dress of the patrons.
 But even the dress of the patrons is sometimes country-classic.

 With the town heritage and atmosphere, our hotel's age and feel, and the gentility of the locals, you'll find nothing but a true Taste of Country at The Albion Hotel.